 ork is scheduled for June 1, 2013, through Dec.
 30, 2014, with move-in beginning in January 2015.

-The charge of the MSB Rehabilitation Project Coordinating Committee is to serve the occupants of the MSB during the rehabilitation project by facilitating communication with the project team and ensuring that both the building occupants and the project team benefit from superior communications services for the duration of the project.
+The charge of the MSB Rehabilitation Project Coordinating Committee is to serve the occupants of the MSB during the rehabilitation project by facilitating communication, ensuring that both the building occupants and the project team remain well informed for the duration of the project.

 - Peter Koch, MBA, Associate Dean, College of Medicine Research Operations (CHAIR)

 - Lori Mackey, Senior Associate Dean, Operations and Finance